Guardians vs. Red Sox Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 16 doubles, two triples, six home runs, 25 walks and 30 RBI (57 total hits).
-He has stolen five bases.
+- Ramirez has collected 58 hits with 16 doubles, two triples, six home runs and 25 walks.
+He has driven in 30 runs with five stolen bases.

 Ramírez Recent Games